 Our hope today is in the Good News of Jesus Christ that pastor Henderson faithfully proclaimed for over 30 years of pastoral ministry.
 He is now seeing his Lord face to face in glory.
 He will be deeply missed by his family, members of St. Paul Lutheran Church, law enforcement, first responders and firefighters of the Fort Dodge region as well as members of the community.
 Pastors of Iowa District West are at St. Paul’s today in the sanctuary to comfort anyone who wishes to stop by.
 There will be a prayer service at 6 pm in the sanctuary with an outdoor candlelight vigil at 7 pm.

 Peace in Christ,

 Pastor Steve Turner

 LCC never goes where we are not invited and the LCC K-9 Comfort Dogs NEVER charge those we serve.
 We pick up all of our travel, hotel, and meals costs.
-We also always put Boots and Paws on the ground within 24 hours (often less) from the time we get the invite.
+We also always put boots and paws on the ground within 24 hours (often fewer) from the time we get the invite.

 Please help LCC as we bring the Mercy, Compassion, Presence and Proclamation of Jesus Christ to those who are suffering and in need.
-Together, we can be the Hands, Feet and Presence of Jesus Christ to frightened communities.
+Together, we can be the Hands, Feet and Presence of Jesus Christ to the Fort Dodge, Iowa, and surrounding communities.